 Professionalism, Dress, and Behavior

 Peace Corps Sri Lanka is very serious about Volunteer professionalism, as each Volunteer represents the Peace Corps, and in turn, the United States.
 You, as a member of the first group of Peace Corps Volunteers, will have the duty and privilege to set a high standard for yourself and for Volunteers who follow.
 Peace Corps’ presence in Sri Lanka is predicated on the agency’s ability to provide technically competent, culturally-sensitive Volunteers.
-Expectations are high for Volunteers to establish the strong relationships with neighbors and colleagues that characterize Peace Corps’ community-based approach to development and to demonstrate a steadfast commitment to being a classroom teacher or teacher trainer.
+Expectations are high for Volunteers to establish the strong relationships with neighbors and colleagues that characterize Peace Corps’ community-based approach to development and to demonstrate a steadfast commitment to being a classroom teacher.
 In addition to being a dedicated teacher, professionalism means being aware of how your appearance and behaviors affect others and adjusting accordingly.
 A lack of professionalism can damage your reputation and can alienate you in your community.
 Applicants should consider carefully whether or not they are willing to make any necessary changes to their dress and behavior in order to integrate and serve a Sri Lankan community.

 Although you will see some local people in Sri Lanka dressed less conservatively, particularly in the larger cities and tourist areas, teachers adhere to a dress code set by the Ministry of Education.
 Following the dress standards of teachers will help you avoid unintentional offenses and incorrect assumptions on the part of local population.